Squish for Qt Tutorials

 If you notice all of your Views change dramatically, it just means that the perspective changed.
 Use the Window menu to change back to the perspective you want.
 Keep in mind, Squish automatically changes perspectives to reflect the current situation, so you should not need to change perspective manually very often.

-As the screenshot below shows, when Squish stops at a breakpoint, the Squish IDE automatically changes to the Test Debugging Perspective.
+When Squish stops at a breakpoint, the Squish IDE automatically changes to the Test Debugging Perspective.
 The perspective shows the Variables view, the Editor view, the Debug view, the Application Objects view, and the Properties view, Methods view, and Test Results view.

 "Squish stopped at a breakpoint"

-To insert a verification point, we can navigate through Application Objects or use the Object Picker ().
+To insert a verification point, we can navigate through the Application Objects tree, or use the Object Picker ().
 Once the correct object is selected in Application Objects, we simply check the desired properties in the Properties view and we can see a Verification Point Creator like in the screenshot.

 We want to verify the text property of the last 2 columns of the first row, containing Email Address and Phone.